 - After KM FU or KM SY follows the correlation matrix as obtained in SPSS. - This matrix can be copied from SPSS output (use factor analysis) using Excel, Word and Notepad. - The matrix can also be read from a file. - If you want to analyze covariances, read in an SD vector as well.

 LA

 - LA gives labels to the observed variables. - End with a slash: /.

 SELECT

-- SE makes it possible to select and reorder the variables. - If you want to analyze less variables than are in the correlation matrix, end with /. - Elements on SE can be either variable numbers or variable labels (as specified on LA).
+- SE makes it possible to select and reorder the variables. - If you want to analyze less variables than are in the correlation matrix, end with /.

 MODEL